AlphaPointTech/.github/CODE_OF_CONDUCT.md

 - Trolling or sustained disruption of discussions.

 ## Enforcement
-Report behavior concerns to conduct@alphapointtech.com.
+Report behavior concerns to hr@softlance.tech.
 Violations may result in warnings or removal from participation.

 This policy is adapted from the Contributor Covenant.